How much protein do I need per day in my diet?

 There has long been an "anabolic window" after a workout (24 - 48 hours) during which the muscles are especially hungry for amino acids.

-Protein for Aging:
+Protein for aging:

 As you age, you lose lean mass, both muscle and bone.
 This affects how long you live, as well as how functional and healthy your life is.